-Pinning (also referred to as contact line pinning) refers to the propensity for the three-phase line of a sessile drop to remain static even while the volume of the drop is decreasing - e.g., due to evaporation or absorption - as shown below on right.
+Pinning (also referred to as contact line pinning) refers to the propensity for the three-phase line of a sessile drop to remain static even while the volume of the drop is decreasing - e.g., due to evaporation or absorption - as shown below on right - or increasing.
 The inverse is dewetting, see graphic on left below.
 Pinning can also occur when volume is added to a drop.
 If enough volume is added, eventually, the three-phase line will slip and wetting will occur.
 Pinning is typically caused by surface roughness.

 Roll-off Angle is the maximum tilt angle that a solid can be tilted before a drop releases.
 This is most often measured using a tilting base option.
 See Advancing and Receding Contact Angles.
 Drops on hydrophobic solids tend to have lower roll-off angles than drops on hydrophilic surfaces which often don't even roll off.
 A higher roll-off angle indicates stronger adhesion forces.
 While generally liquids with higher contact angles exhibit lower roll-off angles, there are examples of superhydrophobic surfaces with high roll-off angles.
 This phenomenon is explained by high adhesive forces combined with even higher cohesive forces within the liquid molecules.